ProjetoDSL/LoadSun/README.md

 # LoadSun
-LoadSun - Proposal of a Tool to Generate Workloads on Web Applications
+LoadSun - A Tool to Generate Workloads on Web Applications.

 ## Getting Started